explaingit

 TLDR

-A drop-in replacement for Redis that uses all CPU cores simultaneously, delivering up to 25x higher throughput and 30% better memory efficiency.
+Dragonfly is a drop-in replacement for Redis that uses all CPU cores simultaneously, delivering up to 25x more throughput on modern servers while using less memory, with zero application code changes.

 Mindmap